hyperledger-archives/burrow/api.md

 ***

 <a name="broadcast-tx"></a>
 ####BroadcastTx

 Broadcast a given (signed) transaction to the node.
 It will be added to the tx pool if there are no issues, and if it is accepted by all validators it will eventually be committed to a block.

+WARNING: BroadcastTx will not be useful until we add a client-side signing solution.

 #####HTTP